DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder-p.rst

 1. Should run through the ``3d_finder_rgb_teach_pose`` flowchart, otherwise some of the inputs might be ``NULL`` .

-2. User should double check the ``Platform Configuration`` , make sure the camera and robot is connected.
+2. You should double check the ``Platform Configuration`` , make sure the camera and robot is connected.

 In this case, camera_1 is for Recipe_1 object detection; camera_2 is for Recipe_2 object detection.